AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/ex1.md

 ## Exercise 14.1.3 - Decision Rules

 A decision rule (or eligibility rule) is the defined equivalent to a **segment rule** you defined as part of AEP's UI.
-It is in fact a segment rule itself with the only difference that a decision rule can be teamed up with an offer to provide the best offer to a proile in AEP.
+It is in fact a segment rule itself with the only difference that a decision rule can be teamed up with an offer to provide the best offer to a profile in AEP.

 As you already know how to define these, we just quickly revisit the UI: